AlphaSerpentis/Discord-Brewer/terms_of_service.md

 All users using the bot must abide by Discord's [Terms of Service](https://discord.com/terms) and [Community Guidelines](https://discord.com/guidelines), including OpenAI's [Usage Policies](https://openai.com/policies/usage-policies).
 You must also review the bot's [Privacy Policy](https://github.com/AlphaSerpentis/Discord-Brewer/blob/main/privacy.md).

-By using the Brewer bot, you agree to the following terms of service outlined in this document.
+By using the Brew(r) bot, you agree to the following terms of service outlined in this document.
 If you do not agree to these terms, do not use the bot and remove the bot from your server(s).
 Violation of these terms may result in the termination of your access to the bot.

 ## Self-Hosted Instances
-Self-hosted instances of Brewer are not bound by these Terms of Service.
+Self-hosted instances of Brew(r) are not bound by these Terms of Service.

 However, you must abide by Discord's [Terms of Service](https://discord.com/terms) and [Community Guidelines](https://discord.com/guidelines), OpenAI's [Usage Policies](https://openai.com/policies/usage-policies) and any applicable laws in your jurisdiction.